kahole/edamagit/TUTORIAL.md

 ## Introduction to edamagit

-[edamagit](https://marketplace.visualstudio.com/items?itemName=kahole.magit) is a keyboard driven git interface for VSCode.
+[edamagit](https://marketplace.visualstudio.com/items?itemName=kahole.magit) is a keyboard-driven git interface for VSCode.
 It's made in the style of the emacs extension [magit](https://magit.vc/).

 Git commands are mapped to keypresses for efficient use.
 E.g. pressing `b c` will allow you to checkout a new branch.